JacksonChen666/JacksonChen666.github.io/_posts/2021-03-26-jekyll-and-github-pages.md

 ---
 I'd like to test this new thing that I currently have.
 Maybe i'll put more metadata on it.
 Why not.

 I've known about flask's extending template pages, and I've wanted to do that.
-Except, when I came across Jekyll, I may have finally achived true page extending with usability. [^1]
+Except, when I came across Jekyll, I may have finally achieved true page extending with usability. [^1]

 |Software|Functionality|Hosting ability|
 |---------|----------------|